 Steve Washuta: Let me walk you through this hypothetical here.
-And now that we’re, you know, my brain is going now that we’re talking about this pay for performance.
-And we mentioned before, you know, sticks and carrots, how do we get people to do the right things?
-And I think it’s already been tried before, I’m not sure if successfully or not.
-And I don’t know if there’s again, this is going to be your wheelhouse if medically like this is like against what one would do as a practitioner or what medical insurance would do.
+Now that we’re, you know, my brain is going now that we’re talking about this pay for performance.
+We mentioned before, you know, sticks and carrots, how do we get people to do the right things?
+I think it’s already been tried before, I’m not sure if successfully or not.
+I don’t know if there’s again, this is going to be your wheelhouse if medically like this is like against what one would do as a practitioner or what medical insurance would do.

 But why isn’t their sort of a very regimented tiered structure of what people are paying for health insurance based on their health?
 And I’m not just talking about BMI, which again, is sort of I have another question for you.
 Why do we use BMI to me?
 It’s so antiquated, we have better variables to use to measure someone’s health, but why aren’t there 15 markers of health that we all agree on?

 And then we go, okay, if you need, let’s say, 13 of these 15 markers, you basically pay nothing for health insurance.
 And you know, if you’re smoking, then you pay more, and there’s sort of like a tiered system, would that work?
 Is that is that not?
 Okay?
 Because it’s, it may be it benefits, the affluent?

 Vimal George: Um, you know, it, it sort of is the system that we kind of went away from so that there is there was sort of a tiered system, to the extent that chronic diseases were often exclusionary criteria for getting insurance in the first place.